Ping DaVinci

 4. Incode redirects the user back to DaVinci with an authorization code and ID token containing verification claims.

-5. Once a user's real-world identity has been verified by Incode, face authentication can be enabled to seamlessly confirm the user's identity on subsequent flows.
+5. After Incode has verified a user's real-world identity, face authentication can be enabled to confirm their identity in subsequent flows.

-• Account Recovery: confirm identity before granting account access during recovery flows
+• Account recovery: Verify identity before granting account access during recovery flows.

 1. Log in to Dashboard.